JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 </tab>
 <tab title="Earlier versions">

-Using JCEF requires using a dedicated JetBrains Runtime, please follow these [installation instructions](https://youtrack.jetbrains.com/issue/IDEA-231833#focus=streamItem-27-3993099.0-0) on how to obtain and activate it in your IDE.
+Using JCEF requires using a dedicated JetBrains Runtime.
+See [installation instructions](https://youtrack.jetbrains.com/issue/IDEA-231833#focus=streamItem-27-3993099.0-0) on how to obtain and activate it in your IDE.
-Enable `ide.browser.jcef.enabled` in <control>Registry</control> dialog (invoke <ui-path>Help | Find Action</ui-path> and type "Registry") and restart the IDE for changes to take effect.
+Enable `ide.browser.jcef.enabled` in <control>Registry</control> dialog (invoke <ui-path>Help | Find Action...</ui-path> and type "Registry") and restart the IDE for changes to take effect.

 </tab>
 </tabs>